kjendrzyca/dotfiles-mac/README.md

 ### Configuration Highlights

 - `kitty.conf` pulls in `OneDark.conf`, aligns padding with AeroSpace gaps, and keeps font sizing consistent with the SketchyBar labels.

----

-Keep this README aligned with the tracked configs so anyone can recreate the window manager, menu bar, and terminal in one pass.